prabhat496/my_website/content/project/marine-plastic-pollution/index.md

 +++
 # Project title.
-title = "Project Solarise"
+title = "Marine Plastic Pollution"

 # Date this page was created.
 date = 2016-04-27T00:00:00

 # Project summary to display on homepage.
-summary = "Net zero Energy house competing in Solar Decathlon China 2018"
+summary = "A case study on Marine plastic pollution."

 # Tags: can be used for filtering projects.
 # Example: `tags = [""]`
-tags = ["Energy", "Sustainability", "Housing"]
+tags = ["Marine Pollution", "Sustainability"]

 # Optional external URL for project (replaces project detail page).
 external_link = ""